Aliases for AKAP12 Gene

 GeneCards Summary for AKAP12 Gene

-AKAP12 (A Kinase (PRKA) Anchor Protein 12) is a Protein Coding gene.
+AKAP12 (A-Kinase Anchoring Protein 12) is a Protein Coding gene.
 Diseases associated with AKAP12 include myasthenia gravis.
-Among its related pathways are Activation of cAMP-Dependent PKA and G Protein Signaling Pathways.
+Among its related pathways are G Protein Signaling Pathways and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include protein kinase A binding and adenylate cyclase binding.

 UniProtKB/Swiss-Prot for AKAP12 Gene